 Inditex is an agent of change.
 Over the past two decades we have also demonstrated a longstanding commitment to people and environment, beginning with the company becoming a signatory to the UN Global Compact in 2001.

-2025 / 100% more sustainable linen and recycled polyester
+2025 / 100% linen and polyester from preferent sources

 Circularity goes hand in hand with great design.
 Our designers are trained in sustainability, while embracing new ideas, constantly experimenting and remaining true to our free-thinking culture.
 We pay special attention to the impact of the raw materials that we include in our products, as cotton.
 That is why we deliver projects to promote organic cotton in countries as India and Spain together with organizations as Organic Cotton Accelerator.

-Their skills are woven throughout our business and they are central to our Sustainability Innovation Hub — a platform that identifies and promotes the best in new materials, approaches and processes in collaboration with start-ups, innovation accelerators and partners.
+Their skills are woven throughout our business and they are central to our Sustainability Innovation Hub —a platform that identifies and promotes the best in new materials, approaches and processes in collaboration with start-ups, innovation accelerators and partners.

 Best available technologies and measures to reduce enviromental impact